kizniche/Mycodo/README.md

 <a name="instructions"></a>
 # Install Instructions

-   This installation assumes you are starting with a fresh install of Raspbian linux on your Raspberry Pi.
-If not, please adjust your install accordingly.
+This installation assumes you are starting with a fresh install of Raspbian linux on a Raspberry Pi.
+If not, adjust your installation accordingly.

 <a name="soft-setup"></a>
 ### Software Setup